DMacMakes/dmdocs/content/en/torrens/ise102/week4/index.md

 3. Run and test it.
 Try different starting and ending ages.

 {{< imgcard code_you_old_while Link "code_you_old_while.png">}}
-You old!
-Click for full size if hard to see (maybe you old)
+You're old!
+Click for full size if hard to see (maybe you're old)
 {{< /imgcard >}}

 #### Exercise: For loop age code